Samsung Electronics launches Tizen smartphone in India

 | SEOUL/NEW DELHI

-The Z1 device went on sale in India in Wednesday for 5,700 rupees (61 pounds) each, targeting first-time smartphone buyers, the world's No.1 smartphone maker said in a statement.
+The Z1 device went on sale in India in Wednesday for 5,700 rupees ($92) each, targeting first-time smartphone buyers, the world's No.1 smartphone maker said in a statement.
 The no-nonsense handset - one of Samsung's cheapest - sports a 4-inch display, a plastic body and a simplified user interface.

 The launch is a key step in the company's strategy to break free from the Android platform, which powers Samsung's flagship Galaxy devices and most other smartphones on the market.